Distributed Scan Engines

 To configure a reverse pair during a Scan Engine installation:

-1. When prompted by the install wizard, enter the IP address of your Security Console.
+- When prompted by the install wizard, enter the IP address for the Security Console.
+Then, proceed with the default settings for Console TCP Port [40815].

-• You can generate a shared secret in the Security Console by navigating to Administration > Scans > Manage scan engines > Generate Scan Engine Shared Secret > Generate.
+- You can generate a shared secret in the Security Console.
+On the Administration tab, in the Scans section, click Manage scan engines.
+In the Generate Scan Engine Shared Secret section, click Generate.

 Multiple Scan Engines can use the same console-generated shared secret for each of their reverse pairing procedures.
 However, shared secrets are only valid for 60 minutes.
 If your shared secret expires, you must generate a new one to complete any further reverse pairing procedures.